CicakBelanda/CicakBelanda/README.md

 I enjoy working across different stages of a project, from exploring and analyzing data to building machine learning models and integrating them into real-world applications.

-* 🔭 Currently focusing on **Data Science and Machine Learning**, especially classification, prediction, feature engineering, and model evaluation.
+- 🔭 Currently focusing on **Data Science and Machine Learning**, especially classification, prediction, feature engineering, and model evaluation.
-* 🤖 Experienced with **Python, scikit-learn, Pandas, NumPy, and Jupyter** for data analysis and machine learning.
+- 🤖 Experienced with **Python, scikit-learn, Pandas, NumPy, and Jupyter** for data analysis and machine learning.
-* 📱 Developing native iOS applications using **Swift and SwiftUI**.
+- 📱 Developing native iOS applications using **Swift and SwiftUI**.
-* 🧠 Interested in **Computer Vision and On-Device Machine Learning**, particularly integrating ML models into mobile applications with **Core ML**.
+- 🧠 Interested in **Computer Vision and On-Device Machine Learning**, particularly integrating ML models into mobile applications with **Core ML**.
+- 🌐 Also experienced in building web applications using **JavaScript, SvelteKit, and Ruby on Rails**.
-* 🛠️ Interested in building practical systems that combine **data, machine learning, and software development**.
+- 🛠️ Interested in building practical systems that combine **data, machine learning, and software development**.
-* 🚀 Always open to collaborating on **Data Science, Machine Learning, AI, and iOS projects**.
+- 🚀 Open to collaborating on **Data Science, Machine Learning, AI, iOS, and Web Development projects**.
-* 🌐 Explore my portfolio on my [personal website](https://www.kevin-jo.com).
+- 🌐 Explore my portfolio on my [personal website](https://www.kevin-jo.com).
-* 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/kevin-joseph-handoyo/).
+- 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/kevin-joseph-handoyo/).

 ---